-This course is an advanced study of the syntax and grammar of English.
-It is especially designed for the teacher of English to Speakers of Other Languages, with special attention to making the various aspects of English grammar clear to English language learners (ELLs) of various ages and proficiency levels.
+This course is an advanced study of the syntax and grammer of English.
+It is especially designed for the teacher of English to Speakers of Other Languages, with specialattention to making the various aspects of English grammer clear to English language learners (ELLs) of various ages and proficiency levels.
 (3)